 Peg Alford Pursell

-Peg Alford Pursell is the author of Show Her a Flower, A Bird, A Shadow (ElJ Editions, March 2017; Second edition, September 2017), a collection of fiction and hybrid prose, and winner of the 2017 Indies Book of the Year in Literary Fiction.
-Her next book, A Girl Goes Into the Forest, is forthcoming from Dzanc Books in 2019.
-Her fiction and poetry has appeared in many journals and anthologies, including The Cortland Review, The Journal of Compressed Creative Arts, Joyland Magazine, and others.
-She is the founder and director of Why There Are Words, a neighborhood of national readings series, and of WTAW Press, an independent publisher of exceptional literary books.
+Peg Alford Pursell is the author of A Girl Goes into the Forest (Dzanc Books, July 2019) and Show Her a Flower, A Bird, A Shadow (ElJ Editions, March 2017; Second edition, September 2017), winner of the 2017 Foreword Indies Book of the Year in Literary Fiction.
+Her fiction and poetry has appeared in many journals and anthologies.
+She is the founder, director, and editor-in-chief of WTAW Press and of its national reading series, Why There Are Words.

 Press and Media Mentions